Last Updated on

 2. You commit to your trading schedule

-Since you’re trading the daily timeframe, then it makes sense to make your trading decision after the close of the daily candle.
+Since you’re trading the daily timeframe with a daily time frame forex trading strategy, then it makes sense to make your trading decision after the close of the daily candle.

 This could be morning, afternoon, or night (depending on where you are) — so create a schedule where you can commit to it no matter what.